hyperledger/toc/meeting-minutes/2023/2023-08-03-TOC-meeting-record.md

 # Announcements
 * The [Hyperledger /dev/weekly developer newsletter](https://wiki.hyperledger.org/pages/viewpage.action?pageId=39618905) goes out each Friday to hundreds of Hyperledger developers.
 It is a collaborative effort.
 If you have a project release, pull request, community event, and/or relevant article you would like highlighted next week, please [leave a comment for consideration on the upcoming newsletter wiki page](https://wiki.hyperledger.org/display/DR/2023).
+* Q3 Editorial Campaign is #HyperledgerIdentity.
+We will be doing an extra communications push around all things related to Hyperledger identity tech, SSI, VCs etc. What can you do?
+Send us content to promote!
+The content you submit will be queued throughout the quarter for us to push on our social channels with the hashtag #HyperledgerIdentity.
+We would also appreciate any engagement with our promotion once it is live.
+You can submit content by emailing [pr@hyperledger.org](mailto:pr@hyperledger.org)
+* Animo recently announced "Making Aries Framework Javascript a Global Framework".
+It is a call for sponsors and partners to make it easy to build  EU suitable applications with Aries Framework JavaScript.
+[Find out more here](https://animo.id/project/making-aries-framework-javascript-a-global-framework).
+* Lissi recently announced the new messaging feature for the Lissi Agent and Wallet.
+[Find out more here](https://lissi-id.medium.com/unlocking-the-power-of-identity-and-communication-lissi-wallet-supports-b2c-messaging-6b88e65df7e8).

 # Quarterly reports
 * [2023 Q2 Hyperledger Sawtooth](https://github.com/hyperledger/toc/pull/128) - Dave has [requested updates in the PR](https://github.com/hyperledger/toc/pull/128#issuecomment-1643997198); Jim has also [requested changes in the PR](https://github.com/hyperledger/toc/pull/128#discussion_r1269564288)